How to Design PSD for an Email Campaign

 While promotional emails rely on images accompanied with a short description, email newsletters are text-heavy and inclusion of images is optional.

 Before going forward with your conceptualized designs, it is important to determine whether your emails are going to be fixed width or responsive.
 Based on your choice, responsive email design will have a separate desktop layout and mobile layout whereas fixed width will have only a desktop layout.

 One of the best practices in email template design is to have a maximum template width of 800px or 600px.
-For the mobile layout the width shall reduce to ~320px.
-In order to prevent any clipping or misalignment of your email content, it is important to provide a padding on either sides.
+For the mobile layout, the width shall reduce to ~320px.
+In order to prevent any clipping or misalignment of your email content, it is important to provide padding on either side.
 Hence you need to adjust your content within the boundary of 500px for desktop layout and 300px for mobile layout.

 Any email has 3 main sections:

 Header: Even though your subscribers shall open the email by recognizing the From name and Subject line, it is important to have a brand element in the header for those new to your emails.

 Owing to the compatibility issues with different email clients, your email should have an option to view the email online that is clearly visible.